web-vision/wv_deepltranslate/Documentation/Editor/Index.rst

 Editors manuel
 =======

-How editors work with *wv_deepltranslate* is described in the following chapters.
+How editors work with *deepltranslate_core* is described in the following chapters.

 ..  toctree::
     :maxdepth: 2